fredlcore/Robotan/Assembly Instructions.md

 Magnet and sensor should be placed in a way that there is only a very small distance between them when the robot is in its base (2-3 cm), this is possible for example by placing the sensor directly on/below the ground plate of the chassis and then place the magnet on the ground below, or to place the sensor at the front of the robot and the magnet attached to the charging elements.
 You might have to try a bit to find the most reliable position!

-10. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this (see also image below):
+10. If you want to add the HC-05 Bluetooth module, you can solder the pins one to one like this, newer versions of the board have a parallel row labelled as "BLUETOOTH" which are connected the same way:
 5V <-> 5V
 GND <-> G
 TX <-> D4